Catania Sicily, Italy Travel Guide

 Catania has a public transport network.

 Carry a copy of your passport.
 Keep emergency contacts handy.
-Be aware of your surroundings, especially in crowded areas.
+Be aware of your surroundings, particularly in busy places.
 A little preparation adds much to a pleasant journey.